Prag8855/aab/content/guides/permanent-residence.md

 **[Full requirements for spouses ➞](https://service.berlin.de/dienstleistung/324283/en/)**

-### Required documents if you apply in person
+### Required documents when you go in person

+- [ ] **Passport**
+    You get your passport back during your appointment; they do not keep it.[^75]
 - [ ] **Appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without an appointment.
-- [ ] **[Application form](/docs/residence-permit-application-form)** (*Antrag auf Erteilung eines Aufenthaltstitels*)
-    If this is your first residence permit application, you must fill this form.[^42] - [How to fill this form](https://www.essentialpackingchecklists.com/german-freelance-visa-application-form/)
-- [ ] **Passport**
-    You get your passport back during your appointment; they do not keep it.[^75]
 - [ ] **Passport photo** (35 × 45 mm)
     Only if apply in person.
 You do not need to cut the photos yourself; they have a tool for this.
-The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin).
+The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
-    You must pay the 113€ to 147€ application fee.[^44] You must sometimes pay later, when you pick up your work visa.
+    You must pay the application fee.
+It costs 109€ to 147€.[^44] You must sometimes pay later, when you pick up your permanent residence card.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.

 ### Optional documents

-These documents are not required, but some *Ausländerbehörde* employees ask for them.
-They make your application more convincing.

-- [ ] **Resume** or **CV**
-    It proves that you have experience in your field.
-Remove irrelevant experience or summer jobs.
-Work experience is not required, but it helps.[^49]
-- [ ] **Cover letter**
-    It explains what you do, and how your business works.
-It helps *Ausländerbehörde* employees understand your plan.
-This is very useful if your German is not good.
-Write it in German. - [Cover letter example](/docs/freelance-visa-cover-letter)
-- [ ] **Portfolio** or **examples of your work**
-    It explains what you do.
-If you are an artist, this is very important.[^65] For example, you can bring photos of your work, posters of your events, screenshots of your website or apps or newspaper articles about you.
-You need printed examples; a website address does not work.[^50] If you can, fit everything on A4 paper.
-- [ ] **Contracts**
-    It proves that you have guaranteed work.
-Signed contracts are better than [letters of intent](/glossary/Absichtserklärung).
-They should explain what you will do, how long you will work and how much you will get paid.
-- [ ] **Letters of reference**
-    These are letters from your previous employers, clients or professors that recommend you for your work.
-If you are a scientist or researcher, this is very important.[^46] The letters must be related to the work you do.
-- [ ] **Proof or education**
+- [ ] Language certificate
-    If your education is relevant to your business, prove it.
-Bring the original diplomas if you can.
-Copies also work.[^38] If you have no relevant education, it's okay.[^78]
-- [ ] **Bank statements**
+- [ ] Integration course certificate
-    It shows how much savings you have.[^74] 3,000€ to 5,000€ in savings is enough.
-If possible, use a German bank.[^61] If it's in another currency, convert it to euros.

 ## After you get your [PR](/glossary/Niederlassungserlaubnis)